jacobkap/crimebythenumbers/docs/pdf-tables2.md

 ## Making PDF-scraped data available to others

 You've now seen two examples of scraping tables from PDFs using the `tabulizer()` package and a few more examples from the `pdftools` package in Chapter \@ref(scrape-table).
-These lessons should get you started on most PDF scraping, but every PDF is different so don't rely on the functions alone to do all of the work.
+These chapters should get you started on most PDF scraping, but every PDF is different so don't rely on the functions alone to do all of the work.
 You'll still likely have to spend some time cleaning up the data afterwards to make it usable.

 Given the effort you'll spend in scraping a PDF - and the relative rarity of this skill in criminology - I recommend that you help others by making your data available to the public.
 There are several current websites that let you do this but I recommend [openICPSR](https://www.icpsr.umich.edu/web/pages/NACJD/index.html). openICPSR lets people submit data for free (under a certain limit, 3GB per submission as of mid-2020 though you can ask for a limit increase) and has a number of features to make it easier to store and document the data.
 This includes a section to describe your data in text form, fill out tags to help people search for the data, and answer (optional) questions on how the data was collected and the geographic and temporal scope of the data.